 See Also: Top 10 Power Family Businesses In Africa

 While we still keep up with the good work of cherishing our greenery, the ‘unbelievers’ of this overpopulation theory insist that Africa should also cherish our values and not fall into the trap of the western world, to pose as indispensable heroes who have the key to ‘mold ‘Africa.
-Perhaps this is a scientific scam to lure Africans to the use of contraception and legalization of abortions which are abominable acts in the African culture.
+Perhaps this is a scientific scam to lure Africans to the use of contraception and legalization of abortions which are not welcome in the African culture.
 The major controversy about the threatening implication of a denser African population is with regards to possible domination and increased frequency of Africans in global decision making.
 The ‘unbelievers’ view the 2050 overpopulation analysis as a concern though, but more of a potential addition to past failed predictions of the world.

 No matter what the outcome and truth really is, Africa still needs to invest in the education and health sector of her countries.
 That is the only way to fully understand and know what it is we have to do.
 The multiplication of people is not the problem, what is, is the negligence of these growing communities.
 Education enlightens you and makes you more aware of your environment while a good health helps you value life and all that comes with it.
 The children of today will someday lead the nations, it is time to invest in them through adequate health care and affordable education.
 If they know better, they have every chance to do better.
 Africa can multiply two times over and nothing could get so wrong, why? because capable hands have been raised.
 There won’t be any need to worry.